ObjectFrame.LinkChildFields Property (Access)

 You can set the LinkChildFields and LinkMasterFields properties for the subform, subreport, or embedded object as follows:

-- For the LinkChildFields property, enter the name of one or more linking fields in the subform, subreport, or embedded object.
+The LinkChildFields property.
+Enter the name of one or more linking fields in the subform, subreport, or embedded object.

-- For the LinkMasterFields property, enter the name of one or more linking fields or controls in the main form or report.
+The LinkMasterFields property.
+Enter the name of one or more linking fields or controls in the main form or report.

-You can use the Subform/Subreport Field Linker to set these properties by choosing the Build button to the right of the property box in the property sheet.
+You can use the Subform/Subreport Field Linker to set these properties by clicking the Build button to the right of the property box in the property sheet.

 The properties can only be set in Design view or during the Open event of a form or report.